 When tiling shower trays

-Be sure to use a Tanking System before tiling shower trays, bath areas and wet rooms in order to make the area totally water proof.
+Be sure to tank before tiling shower trays, bath areas and wet rooms in order to make the area totally water proof.
 This will ensure that future problems are avoided and that beautiful tiling fixtures are not ruined!